Maui County vs Phoenix

 Which city has higher STR taxes — Maui County or Phoenix?

 Maui County charges ~18% combined (11% state TAT + 3% county MCTAT + 4% GET), while Phoenix charges ~12.57% combined transient lodging tax (state + county + city).
-Compare the full breakdown in the table above.
+Notably, Phoenix benefits from automatic platform tax collection, while hosts in Maui County must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?